sspamss/PersonalContactManager/PersonalContactManager/README.md

 ## Description
 Contactasaurus is a specialized personal contact manager for museum managers to keep track of their employees.

 Each new user will need a login.
-If a user does not already own an account, a signup block will prompt up.
-If not, they can proceed to sign in.
-Each user will be able to add their own contacts in which they can delete, edit, and search for contacts.
+If a user does not already own an account, a sign-up block will prompt up.
+Otherwise, they can proceed to sign-in.
+Each user will be able to create their own contacts in which they can delete, edit, and search for for their contacts as needed.

 ## Contributors
 Project Manager - [Megan Carlson](https://github.com/meglc)